 Sure, there are a few ways you can lower your costs.
 One option is to go with a one-color ink option instead of two, another is to opt for blank envelopes and address your envelopes at home.

 We accept payments by check, paypal or credit card.
 To provide your credit card number

 over the phone, please call us during normal business hours (Monday – Friday, 10am-6pm ET).
 If you are paying by check we will need to wait until the payment clears before shipping your order.

-10. What if I require more than three rounds of revisions on my proofs?
+10. What if I require more than three rounds of revisions on my wedding invitation proofs?

 The proof process is easier than you probably think, and we rarely exceed three rounds of revisions.
 If additional rounds are necessary there is $30 charge per round, but we’ll do our best to avoid that.

-11. My calligrapher requires extra envelopes, is there an additional charge for those?
+11. My calligrapher requires extra envelopes, can i order extras?

 Your order already includes an extra 10% of outer envelopes at no additional cost, but if need be we can include more for a nominal charge.